 Before we get started, it must be noted that you can prevent your iPhone from automatically tagging your photos with your location in the first place by going into Settings > Privacy & Security > Location Services > Camera > and make sure you choose “Never,” regarding when the Camera app can use your location.

 This being said, the rest of this post to remove location data and other personal information from the image can apply to any photo, and not only those taken with an iPhone.

 How to remove geotags from photos taken with your iPhone

-3) Tap on the “+” icon in the center of the screen to access photo library.
+- Tap the “+” icon in the center of the screen to access the photo library.

-4) Search for the photo for which you want to remove the GPS data and open it in the app.
+- Search for the photo for which you want to remove the GPS data and tap to open it in the app.

-5) This will bring up the photo metadata, including its GPS information.
+- This will bring up the photo metadata, including its GPS information.
 Scroll down a little bit and tap on the Remove Location button under the map view.
-This will remove all location information from this photo.
+This will remove all geolocation information from this photo.

-6) The photo is now clear of any identifiable location data.
-You may share it online without having to worry about other people finding the exact location where it was taken, for example.
+The photo is now clear of any identifiable location info like latitude, longitude, altitude, etc. You may share it online without having to worry about other people finding the exact GPS location where it was taken.